channelengine/merchant-api-client-php/README.md

 	dd($response);
 } catch (ApiException $e) {
 	// In case of a non-2xx status an exception will be trown.
-	// However, we can check getResponseObject() to get the deserialized response. echo($e->getMessage());
+	// However, we can check getResponseBody() to get the deserialized response. echo($e->getMessage());
 	dd($e->getResponseBody());
 }